 OAuth 2.0 is an open authorization framework used by Bold Penguin for authentication.
 OAuth 2.0 allows applications to access user accounts on an HTTP service.
 It delegates user authentication to the service hosting the user account, which then allows the third party application access to the user account.

-Bold Penguin uses authentication tokens for all service requests, such as the Quote Start API.
+Bold Penguin uses authentication tokens for all service requests, such as the Application Start API.
 These tokens are obtained using an OAuth 2 client_credentials grant request to the authentication endpoint for your terminal.
 The Client Credentials grant is used when applications request an access token to access their own resources, not on behalf of a user.

 that will be used as a bearer token for subsequent requests.
 Tokens are valid requests.
 This token must be present as an authorization header:

 Authorization: Bearer <access_token>